TuringLang/Turing.jl/docs/src/_docs/guide.md

 #### Generating Vectors of Quantities

-More broadly, Turing models can be treated as generative by providing default values in the model declaration, and then calling that model without parameters.
+More broadly, Turing models can be treated as generative by providing default values in the model declaration, and then calling that model without arguments.

 Suppose we wish to generate data according to the model